11 Perspective Taking Examples for Emotional Intelligence

 If you came here searching for perspective-taking examples, you probably weren’t looking for polite scripts; you were looking for relief from the ex”austi” git’s of misreading people, feeling too much, and then regretting what you say or what you swallow.

-You don’t become passive when you stop accepting your first interpretation as the complete truth; instead, you become exact, person’s accuracy is what emotional intelligence truly looks like in real life.
+You don’t become passive when you stop accepting your first interpretation as the complete truth; instead, you become exact.
+A person’s accuracy is what emotional intelligence truly looks like in real life.

 What are the 4 steps of perspective taking?